Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_4_smarter.md

 !!! note "What is multi-threading?"

     Multithreading means one program is using multiple cores on the same node to complete a single task faster.
 Our ability to do this is dependent on the tool being used.
-Some bioinformatics tools support multithreading via the `--threads` or `-t` flag.
+Some bioinformatics tools support multithreading via a flag like `--threads` or `-t`.

 In our variant calling workflow, some tools work best when given multiple cores on the same node, e.g. alignment with `bwa mem`.
 When you run: